guyroyse/imbaru/players/README.md

 ### Starting Gear

 Use the rules in the Player's Handbook.
 If you want to roll starting gold, use the [same site](https://www.rpglibrary.org/software/securedice/) as for rolling your starting abilities.

+### Naming Guidelines

+The names in Myridia are inspired by the ancient world.
+Think Rome, Greece, Babylon, Sumer.
+Try to stick to this theme when naming your character and other things in the world.

+  - **Dwarves** - Dwarves are Greek and should have Greek names.
+Dwarves write using Greek letters.
+  - **Humans** - Humans are Roman if they are nobility.
+Use Roman names for them.
+If they are not nobility, use Old English names and words to name them.
+Humans write using the Roman alphabet.
+  - **Elves** - Use Celtic languages for the names of Elves.
+They use Devanagari characters to write.
+  - **Halflings & Gnomes** - Tend to use a mix of names.
+But favor a mix of Old English and Celtic names.
+They write using the Roman alphabet.
+  - **Dragonborn, Aasimar & Tiefling** - These ancient bloodlines draw their names from Akkadian sources.
+They write using cuneiform.
+  - **Orcs** - Orcs have simple, monosyllabic names.
+Draw historical or real-world names that match.
+Names in the Player's Handbook are also fine.
+When orcs write, they tend to use either Greek or Roman characters.

+### Deities

+Every deity in Myridia is a planet or star.
+There are lots of stars so you are free to make up any deity you want based on a star.
+Don't make up new planets without working with the gamemaster.
+Keep the naming guidelines in mind when you create your deity.

+There are some deities already established in Myridia that you are welcome to use as well:

+  - **Helios** - Male sun god.
+Represents reason, illumination, light.
+Man as rational creature.
+  - **Chandra** - Female moon god for the larger moon with a 28-day cycle.
+Represents love, comfort, emotions.
+Man the social creature.
+  - **Therion** - Male moon god for the smaller moon with a 14-day cycle.
+Chasing Chandra, Therion catches her every 28 days.
+Represents passion, beasts and animals, creatures of the night.
+Man the animal.
+  - **Kronos** - Male planetary god.
+Slowest moving planet in the sky.
+Represents old age, eternity, deep thougts, patience.
+The old man.
+  - **Mercurius** - Male planetary god.
+Fastest moving planet in the sky.
+Represents speed, youth, impulsivity, rashness.
+The young man.
+  - **Polaris** - God of the north star.
+Represents travel, navigation, long journeys.